-The main the me of the course on "Game programming" is to provide an opportunity to obtain knowledge skills on foundations of basic needs of the graphic systems through different transformations and projections, understand the simulation and animation mechanisms, game engine architectures and support systems, Resources and file management systems, interface environments and the n learn to build the logic of 2D and 3D gaming using different game programming tools such as DirectX, OpenGL, Python, Unity, Java 2D and 3D, C#, JavaScript and /or any other functional programming tool.
-At the end of this course, the team of student is able to develop 2D and /or 3D game using any of the game programming tools in an interactive environment for the development of Puzzle, AI based games by considering single, two-player or multi-player game agents.
+The main theme of the course on "Game Programming" is to provide an opportunity to obtain knowledge skills on foundations of basic needs of the graphic systems through different transformations and projections, understand the simulation and animation mechanisms, game engine architectures and support systems, Resources and file management systems, interface environments and then learn to build the logic of 2D and 3D gaming using different game programming tools such as DirectX, OpenGL, Python, Unity, Java 2D and 3D, C#, JavaScript and/or any other functional programming tool.
+At the end of this course, the team of student is able to develop 2D and/or 3D game using any of the game programming tools in an interactive environment for the development of Puzzle, AI based games by considering single, two-player or multi-player game agents.

 - 1. Understand the game engine architecture and geometric modelling - 2.
-Understand the game development platforms and frameworks - 3.
-Use many Software development tools for best practices - 4.
-Apply game logic and interface design, layout and event management - 5.
-Work on teams to develop 2D and 3D games using current game programming tools
+Understand the game development plat forms and frameworks - 3.
+Use many software development tools for best practices - 4. apply game logic and interface design, layout and event management

-Module I: the Graphics System for Game programming number of hours (LTP) 6 0 6 (Textbooks 1 and 2)
+5. Work on teams to develop 2D and 3D games using current game programming tools

-Details of module I: The Foundation, Transformations, Quaternion's, Geometry for 3D Engines, Ray Tracing, Lightening and Shading, Camera and Projections, Culling and Clipping, Character Animation, Physics-Based Simulation, Scene Graphs.
+Module I: The Graphics System for Game Programming Number of hours (LTP) 60 6 (Textbooks 1 and 2)

-- 1. understand the foundations and transformations of Game programming - 2. understand Geometry modelling, lightening and shading for game programming - 3. represent camera and projections as well as culling and clipping - 4. understand character animation and physical simulation for gaming - 5. understand and represent Scene graphs.
+Details of module I: The foundation, Transformations, Quaternion's, Geometry for 3D Engines, Ray Tracing, light ening and Shading, Camera and Projections, Culling And Clipping, Character Animation, Physics- based Simulation, Scene Graphs.

-Module II:Game Engine Design (Textbook 3)number of hours (LTP)606Details ofmodule II:Game Engine Architecture-Introduction, Tools, Software Engineering forGames, Parallelism and Concurrent programming, Engine Support Systems, Resources and FileSystems, Game Loop and Real-Time Simulation, Human Interface Devices, Collision and Rigid BodyDynamics, Game Pr of iling.
+- 1. understand the foundations and transformations of Game Programming - 2. understand Geometry modelling, light ening and shading for game programming - 3. represent camera and projections as well as culling and clipping - 4. understand character animation and physical simulation for gaming - 5. understand and represent Scene graphs.

-- 1. understand the Game engine architecture and Engine Support systems - 2. represent Resources and File Systems - 3. understand Game Loop and Real-Time Animation - 4. understand Human Interface Devices and dynamics - 5. understand Game Pr of iling
+Module II: Game Engine Design (Textbook 3) Number of hours (LTP) 6 0 Details of module II: Game Engine Architecture- Introduction, Tools, software Engineering for Games, parallel ism and Concurrent Programming, Engine Support Systems, Resources and File Systems, Game Loop and Real-Time Simulation, Human Interface devices, Collision And Rigid Body Dynamics, Game Profiling.

-Module III:Game programming (Textbook 4)number of hours (LTP)606Details of module III:Application Layer, Game Logic, Game Views, Managing Memory, Controlling the Main Loop, Loading and Caching Game Data, User Interface Management, Game Event
+- 1. understand the Game engine architecture and Engine Support systems - 2. represent Resources and File Systems - 3. understand Game Loop and Real-Time Animation - 4. understand Human Interface devices and dynamics - 5. understand Game Profiling

-Management.
+Module III: Game Programming (Textbook 4) Details of module III: application Layer, Game Logic, Game Views, Managing Memory, Controlling The Main Loop, Loading and Caching Game data, User Interface Management, Game Event Management.